Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Statistical inference

 In order to guarantee that even for a fixed sample size $n$ there exists a completion, it can be advantageous to start with a consistent estimator $\widehat \Gamma \in \Dcal$ of the entire parameter matrix $\Gamma$.
 Since $\restrictTo{\widehat \Gamma}{G} \in \mathring\Dcal_G$ by definition, \cref{prop:completeGeneral} ensures that

 exists and is a consistent estimator with graph structure $G$.
-In larger dimensions $d = |V|$, estimating all entries of $\Gamma$ is often infeasible for any estimator that involves costly optimization or censoring, and the only option is then the empirical variogram or estimators based on simple summary statistics such as extremal coefficients \citep{einmahl2018continuous}.
+In larger dimensions $d = |V|$, estimating all entries of $\Gamma$ by likelihood optimization or censoring is often infeasible, and the only option is then the empirical variogram or estimators based on simple summary statistics such as extremal coefficients \citep{einmahl2018continuous}.

 If the graph $G$ is sparse, then there is an efficient alternative to estimating every entry of $\Gamma$, which requires only estimation on all cliques separately; see \cref{subsec:estimationOnSparseGraphs}.
+Furthermore, in \cref{sec:simulation}, we perform a simulation study that illustrates the performance gains achieved by this method, while yielding a similar quality of estimation of $\Gamma$.

 The graph $G$ is in practice often unknown and has to be estimated from the data.
-Consistent structure estimation methods for extremal graphs exist for trees \citep{engelke2020a, hu2022}, and for general graphs based on lasso-type $L^1$ penalization \citep{engelke2022a}.
+Consistent structure estimation methods for extremal graphs exist for trees \citep{engelke2020a, hu2022}, and for general graphs based on lasso-type $L^1$ penalization \citep{engelke2022a,wan2023graphical}.
 The latter paper proposes the \eglearn{} method and shows, under certain conditions, its sparsistency even in the high-dimensional case where the dimension may grow with the sample size.
 More precisely, if $G$ is the graph implied by the zero entries in the true $\Theta$, and $\widehat G = (V,\widehat E)$ is the estimated graph from \eglearn{} then

 While they consistently recover a general graph structure, they do not obtain an estimate of the $\Gamma$ matrix on the estimated graph structure.

 Our theory complements the structure estimation in \citet{engelke2022a}.
 In combination, we are now able to estimate jointly any graph structure and the corresponding \HR{} parameter matrix consistently.